crazychenz/vinnie.work/website/blog/2024-01-05-caddy-is-better.md

 ## Offline reverse proxy with offline CA certificate management

 The built-in CA into Caddy for localhost and offline HTTPS configuration is, IMO, the most valuable contribution that Caddy has brought to the field of web servers.
-I've written on several occasions how to mock CAs with a couple OpenSSL commands to get past this gap.
+I've written on several occasions how to mock CAs with a few OpenSSL commands to get past this gap.
 Now that Caddy has set the example, I will certainly judge any web server or framework that doesn't include this critical functionality.
 If you think about it, most of the browser functionality requires a secure HTTPS context before it can be enable, the web server should build in support for this constraint.
 Caddy is the only self hosted option that I've ever seen implement this with an unprecedented level of care about the maintainer of the service.

 Suppose you have a Vaultwarden service that you need a certificate for...
 All you have to do is setup the reverse_proxy with `tls internal` and then everything else is taken care of.
 The one caveat is that you do have to dig a bit to pull out the CA root certificate to install into your browser, but when you're doing offline services, this kind of thing is standard operating procedure anyways.